abhitopia/TransformerBlockTest/README.md

     - Works out of the box.
 - [x] Add option for cross-attention lengths
 - [ ] Try training on toy lm task
+- [ ] Add option to run the compute block in recursion
 - [ ] Create arithmatic task